 Recently we went photo hunting–it was a beautiful Sunday in Milan and fashion week was wrapping to a close.
 The streets in the fashion district brimmed with trendy types and photographers with telephoto lenses stalked them, hiding behind traffic signs or at the curb between cars.
-We did likewise, catching a few birds of rare plumage with our gear.
+We did likewise, snagging a few frames with our gear.

 Later, we followed the sounds of loud music and found the venue for the John Richmond show, held in a lush garden behind Corso Venezia.
 It was lunchtime; only a small, steadfast group waited outside the gates for celebrity attendees to exit.
 When Italian television star, Belen Rodriguez (of Argentine descent), and her brand new husband, Stefano, emerged, people scrambled, clicking madly.